-The new scaling curve mechanism in GP4 replaces the older linear-only scaling that was available in previous versions of Gig Performer.
-Scaling curves can be associated with widgets and with the Note Velocity values of MIDI In Blocks.
+The new scaling curve mechanism in Gig Performer 4 replaces the older linear-only scaling that was available in previous versions of Gig Performer.
+Scaling curves can be associated with widgets and with the Note Velocity values of MIDI In blocks.
 NB the same mechanism is also used with the Probabilistic Sound Designer but in that scenario, the curves actually represent probabilities, rather than scaling.

 If you select a widget and switch to the Value section of the Widget Properties, you’ll see an area with a shape, by default a simple triangle representing a linear scaling from 0.0 to 100.0